-Finally, NCC Group abides by an Anti-Corruption Policy provided in the NCC Group North America Employee Handbook that indicates NCC Group has a zero tolerance position in relation to corruption and/or bribery, wherever and in whatever form that may be encountered.
-NCC Group meets the requirements for both the CBPR and PRP Certification programs.
+Finally, NCC Group abides by an Anti-Corruption Policy provided in the NCC Group North America Employee Handbook indicating NCC Group has a zero tolerance position in relation to corruption and/or bribery, wherever and in whatever form encountered.
+NCC Group continues to meet the requirements for both the CBPR and PRP Certification programs.

-- Conflicts of Interest Policy is included under Section 2 of this document. - NCC Group prohibited conduct: - 38.
-Committing a fraudulent act or a breach of trust under any circumstances. - 39.
-Engaging in any conduct that is not in the best interest of NCC Group.
+- Conflicts of Interest Policy is included under Section 2 of this document. - NCC Group prohibited conduct: - Committing a fraudulent act or a breach of trust under any circumstances. - Engaging in any conduct that is not in the best interest of NCC Group.